 Harvard College policy states that only one course may be double-counted for concentration credit and secondary field credit.
 There is no limit to the number of courses that can be double-counted for secondary field credit and General Education credit.

-Students should consult with the Secondary Field Academic Adviser for guidance in choosing appropriate courses or to request approval for course exceptions.
+Students should consult with the Administrative and Program Director for guidance in choosing appropriate courses or to request approval for course exceptions.

 ADVISING RESOURCES AND EXPECTATIONS

 To declare your interest in pursuing the secondary field in EMR, please go online and follow the prompts of the Secondary Field Web Tool.

-Students considering the secondary field should consult with the Secondary Field Academic Adviser at firstname.lastname@example.org as soon as possible.
+Students considering the secondary field should consult with the Administrative and Program Director at email@example.com as soon as possible.

-Faculty advisers are available for consultation regarding specialization in a given track.
-Students working towards a secondary field in EMR can reach out to these advisers for guidance on course path, extracurricular options, and other questions.
-See the EMR website for a list of current faculty advisers.
+Students working towards a secondary field in EMR can reach out to members of the Faculty Advisory Committee for guidance on course path, extracurricular options, and other questions.
+See the EMR website for a list of affiliated faculty members.